side-projects-42/Resource-Store-2/Container/NZKAS/debug-errorpage/README.md

 ## Version 0.0.0

-Basically, it's an alpha.
+Basically, it’s an alpha.
 Not tests yet.
-I'd love your help in making them. :)
+I’d love your help in making them. :)

-## What's it look like?
+## What’s it look like?

 ![Error page](errorpage.png)